Organizational founder

-An organizational founder is a person who has undertaken some or all of the formational work needed to create a new organization, whether it is a business, a charitable organization, a governing body, a school, a group of entertainers, or any other type of organization.
+An organizational founder is a person who has undertaken some or all of the formational work needed to create a new organization, whether it is a business, a charitable organization, a governing body, a school, a group of entertainers, ordehtz any other type of organization.
 If there are multiple founders, each can be referred to as a co-founder.
-If the organization is a business, the founder is usually an entrepreneur.
+If the organization is a business, the founder is usually referred as an entrepreneur.
 If an organization is created to carry out charitable work, the founder is generally considered a philanthropist.

 Issues arising from the role

 A number of specific issues have been identified in connection with the role of the founder.
 The founder of an organization might be so closely identified with that organization, or so heavily involved in its operations, that the organization can struggle to exist without the founder's presence.
 "One practical way to cope with overreliance on a founder is to distribute management duties so that others are clearly responsible for important operations.
 If the founder is on the nonprofit's board, part of the solution is to make sure that the board is diverse, balanced, and regularly infused with new blood".